 - (a) Purpose.
-The purpose of an institutional control plan is to identify a series of actions orland use restrictions to ensure the protection of human health and the environment. - (b) Acceptable alternate institutional controls.
-Alternate Institutional Controls.
-In addition to the institutional controls identified in § 35-902 and § 35-903, the following institutional controls may be acceptable when included as a part of an institutional control plan approved by the Secretary: - (1) Zoning ordinances Ordinances.
+The purpose of an institutional control plan is to identify a series of actions or restrictions to ensure the protection of human health and the environment. - (b) Acceptable alternate institutional controls.
+In addition to the institutional controls identified in § 35-902 and § 35-903, the following institutional controls may be acceptable when included as a part of an institutional control plan approved by the Secretary: - (1) Zoning ordinances.
 Zoning ordinances that place restrictions on uses of an area where the property is located may be considered as a part of an institutional control plan, e.g., zoning an area for non-residential use only or limiting subsurface excavation.
-Institutional control plans shall address how reporting on zoning ordinances will take place to ensure that future modifications to ordinances or bylaws do not allow land use to adversely affect human health or the environment. - (2) Water ordinancesOrdinances.
+Institutional control plans shall address how reporting on zoning ordinances will take place to ensure that future modifications to ordinances or bylaws do not allow land use to adversely affect human health or the environment. - (2) Water ordinances.
 Water ordinances that require all property owners to be connected to a public community water supply when service is available may be an acceptable institutional control for groundwater use restrictions.
 Institutional control plans shall address how reporting on water ordinances will take place to ensure that future modifications to ordinances or bylaws to ensure compliance with land use restrictions. - (3) Groundwater reclassification.
 Groundwater reclassifications may be an acceptable institutional control for groundwater use restrictions. - (4) Judicially approved controls.
 Judicial controls may be an acceptable institutional control.
-The institutional control plan shall identify how the judicially approved controls will allow the control to survive changes to property ownership or other transfers of the property. - (c) Institutional Approval of institutional control plan requirements.
+The institutional control plan shall identify how the judicially approved controls will allow the control to survive changes to property ownership or other transfers of the property. - (5) Any other control approved by the Secretary as a part of the institutional control plan. - (c) Institutional control plan requirements.
 The PRP shall submit an institutional control plan to the Secretary for approval.
 The plan may be included as part of a report, corrective action plan, or as a standalone deliverable.
-The plan shall include the following: - (1) Description of The PRP has identified all residual contamination that remains on the property; - (2) Description of The PRP has identified appropriate restrictions to ensure that exposure pathways are not created by uses or activities that take place on the property; - (3) Description of the The PRP has identified a control or controls that adequately address the land use restrictions identified in subsection (c)(2) of this section; and
+The plan shall include the following: - (1) Description of all residual contamination that remains on the property; - (2) Description of appropriate restrictions to ensure that exposure pathways are not created by uses or activities that take place on the property; - (3) Description of the control or controls that adequately address the land use restrictions identified in subsection (c)(2) of this section; and

-- (4) Description of The PRP has identified a means to ensure that the controls continue to be effective until the contamination no longer poses an unacceptable impact to human health or the environment. - (d) Approval of institutional control plan.
+- (4) Description of a means to ensure that the controls continue to be effective until the contamination no longer poses an unacceptable impact to human health or the environment. - (d) Approval of institutional control plan.
 The Secretary shall review and approve the institutional control plan provided that it complies with the requirements of § 35-901(c).